Have you ever wondered about the difference between the 6L6GC valve and the 5881 valve?

 Okay, so suddenly it’s starting to sound a bit technical but, hey, if you’re clever enough to play the guitar you certainly won’t have any problem following this.
 However, we need to point to that if you are going to change the valves to a set the amp was not designed for, you need to bias your amplifier.
 This is to avoid the possibility of blowing the valves or potential damage to the transformer

 By the way, if your only interest is buying new 5881/6L6GC power valves we are one of the leading suppliers.
+You can see our valve range here.

 5881 vs 6L6GC Valve/Tube.

-To unravel this, first let’s look at the various types of 6L6 valve.
+So, to unravel this, first let’s look at the various types of 6L6 valve.
 There are several in the sequence as manufacturers gradually improved it over the years and discovered new ways to push the tube to higher powers.

 RCA’s first version of this tube was an early ‘octal’ base tube.
 Like most with this base, it had a metal, rather than glass, envelope.
 Later versions, including the 6L6G, 6L6GA, 6L6GB, 5881, 5932, 7027, and the final version 6L6GC had glass envelopes, which made radiation cooling of the anode easier.